For information about Globalscape, visit www.globalscape.com.

-The EFT Server service must have full administrative rights to the folder in which you install EFT Server and to the location in which the users' home folders are stored.
+The EFT service must have full administrative rights to the folder in which you install EFT and to the location in which the users' home folders are stored.
+The EFT service must also have administrative rights to map a virtual folder to a network drive.
 With administrative rights, the service can save all of your settings.
-If the service does not have administrative rights, you will lose settings and user accounts whenever you restart the EFT Server service, and you will need to reset permissions on the computer on which the EFT Server service is running.
-After it is installed, EFT Server has access to local folders and files.
-To run EFT Server as a service with permissions to the network and mapped drives, you must create an NT account for EFT Server, assign the GlobalSCAPE EFT Server service to the account, and log EFT Server on as a service.
-Security policies should allow for user accounts to log in locally.
+If the service does not have administrative rights, you will lose settings and user accounts whenever you restart the EFT service, and you will need to reset permissions on the computer on which the EFT service is running.
+After it is installed, EFT has access to local folders and files.
+To run EFT as a service with permissions to the network and mapped drives, you must create an NT account, assign the EFT service to the account, and log EFT on as a service.
+Security policies should allow user accounts to log in locally.

-If you are using AD Authentication, refer to Local Security Policy Setting when Using Active Directory Authentication for more information about configuring EFT Server on an AD network.
+Refer to Local Security Policy Setting when Using Active Directory Authentication for more information about configuring EFT on an AD network.
 Consult with your AD network administrator for assistance, if necessary.

-After you have installed EFT Server, created a Windows account for EFT Server, and assigned permissions to the account, you need to edit the service itself so that it will not run as a "System Account" (the default account choice).
+After you have installed EFT, created a Windows account for EFT, and assigned permissions to the account, you should edit the service itself so that it will not run as a "System Account" (the default account choice).
 Running the service as System Account poses the potential hazard of giving users complete access to your system.

-After you install EFT Server, open the Computer Management console. (e.g., on the Desktop, right-click My Computer, then click Manage.)
+After you install EFT, open the Computer Management console.

-Create the EFT Server user account (e.g., EFTUser), click Create, then click Close.
+Create a user account for EFT (e.g., EFTUser), clear the User must change password at next logon check box, and then click Create, and then click Close.

 Close the Computer Management console.

-Expand the Local Policies node, then click User Rights Assignment.
+Expand the Local Policies node, and then click User Rights Assignment.

 Select the new user you just added (e.g., EFTServer), click Add, then click OK.